Using Microsoft OneDrive

-It is important to note that online versions of Word, Excel, PowerPoint, etc., do not include all of the functionality that is present in the locally installed version of Office 2016.
-For this reason, GNTC lab computers and Horizon VDI desktop environments will continue to have the latest Office Suite of products locally installed, ensuring complete functionality, and provide the best match for lab exercises found in computer courseware textbooks.
+It is important to note that online versions of Word, Excel, PowerPoint, etc., do not include all of the functionality that is present in the locally installed version of Office.
+For this reason, GNTC lab computers and Horizon VDI desktop environments will continue to have the latest Office Suite of products locally installed, ensuring complete functionality, and providing the best match for lab exercises found in computer courseware textbooks.

-Please do NOT attempt to install the Office 2016 applications from O365 on any GNTC computer, even though there is a button in O365 for doing so; doing this will create unnecessary bottlenecks and slowness issues as Office 2016 will already be installed by the GNTC Technology Services Department.
+Please do not attempt to install the Office applications from O365 on any GNTC computer, even though there is a button in O365 for doing so; doing this will create unnecessary bottlenecks and slowness issues as Office will already be installed by the GNTC Technology Services Department.

 OneDrive vs. OneDrive for Business

 Microsoft defines “OneDrive” as meaning someone’s personal OneDrive storage.
 It is free and is not associated with GNTC student or faculty/staff storage.

 College or Corporate cloud storage is now termed “OneDrive for Business” and is licensed by the business or college.
 GNTC provides this free to all students and employees.
 It is associated with your GNTC student or faculty/staff account.
 OneDrive for Business provides up to 1TeraByte of Microsoft cloud-based storage for every GNTC student and employee.

 So…the bottom line is that OneDrive and OneDrive For Business are two different things, however, they are often referred to by Microsoft as simply “OneDrive”.
 It’s very confusing for all of us!
 Thanks, Microsoft.

 From this point forward in this document, OneDrive For Business is going to be simply referred to as OneDrive to make it consistent with Microsoft icons/verbiage.